ishwar00/bakugo/doc/bakugo_spec.md

 Predeclared types and defined types are called _named types_.
 An alias denotes a named type if the type given in the alias declaration is a named type.

 ## Boolean types
 A boolean type represents the set of Boolean truth values denoted by the predeclared constants _true_ and _false_.
 The predeclared boolean type is _bool_; it is a _defined type_.

+## Numeric types
-An _integer_, ~~floating-point, or complex~~ type represents the set of integer, ~~floating-point, or complex~~ values, respectively.
+An _integer_ type represents the set of integer values.
 They are collectively called numeric types.
 The predeclared architecture-independent numeric types are:

 The value of an _n_-bit integer is _n_ bits wide and represented using two's complement arithmetic.